ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 # Select all
 Refactor this code to a more generic implementation

-Add pep8 docs string
+Add pep8 docs string.

-Use Python annotations to document methods in this code
+Use Python annotations to document methods in this code.

 Comment every line in the recommended method with time complexity.
 Estimate the total time complexity of the recommended method.
 ```